How to Tour the DMZ from Seoul [2023]

 As you can see in the below map, the DMZ stretches along the entire 240km / 150 mi long border along the 38th parallel between North and South Korea.
 There are three main options for tourists to visit the DMZ as detailed below.

 • The Northern Limit Line is the maritime border between the two countries, the dotted red line on the western side of Korea, again about a one hour drive from Seoul.
-There are some full day tour options to visit this area.
+There are tour options to visit this area and several observation decks provide the opportunity to view North Korean villages on the other side of the river.

 • The Goseong section of the DMZ is located on the eastern side of Korea and can be visited either via self drive or a tour from Sokcho.